-Example: John can see that one of the 5-star reviews for Company A he notified last month is still visible on Trustpilot.
-After John flagged it, the review was investigated by Trustpilot’s Content Integrity Team who found, correctly, that it didn't contravene our guidelines.
+Example: John can see that one of the 5-star reviews for Company A that he flagged last month is still visible on Trustpilot.
+After John flagged it, the review was investigated by our Content Integrity Team who found, correctly, that it didn't contravene our guidelines.
 John simply doesn’t like Company A, so he flags the review again.

 What action do we take against misuse?

-Our usual process is to send a warning to the person in question to inform them about the problem(s) and ask them to stop notifying reviews incorrectly.
-If they persist, or the behavior is particularly severe, our Content Integrity Team may block access to their account.
+Our usual process is to send a warning to the person in question to inform them about the problem(s) and ask them to stop flagging reviews incorrectly.
+If they persist, or the behavior is particularly severe, we might block access to their account.